TerribleDev/blog.terribledev.io.hexo/source/_posts/Razor-Websites-lightweight-C-web-coding.md

 tags:

   - c#
-  - asp.net
+  - aspnet
 permalink: razor-websites-super-lightweight-c-webdev
 id: 49
 updated: '2015-10-02 17:00:33'
 date: 2015-09-03 17:56:34
 ---

 I was exploring around github, and I stumbled upon an interesting project called [Miniblog](https://github.com/madskristensen/miniblog) which was a lightweight blog engine written in c#.
 The thing that immediately stood out to me was the lack of a `.csproj` file.

 >As I dug around the code I realized this was not a Web App, which most of us were familiar with, but a websites project.
 I then suddenly realized that the whole thing only used razor!